 Building to multiple output files

-Each project compiles into a single file (.dll, .so or .exe), or to multiple files of the same file type with one output file for each source file.
+Each Visual Studio project compiles into a single file (.dll or .exe).

 Instead of an .lbr file, which contained a collection of .int and .gnt files on Windows, you now use a .dll as the container for application components.